Breastfeeding: what diet?

 If we want to consume 500 extra calories a day, where do we find them?

-ARA (arachidonic acid) is a polyunsaturated omega-6 fatty acid found in meat, poultry and eggs
+ARA (arachidonic acid) is a polyunsaturated omega-6 fatty acid found in meat, poultry, and eggs

-Ask your doctor for advice if you are not already taking multi-vitamin complexes.
+Ask your doctor for advice if you are not already taking multivitamin complexes.

 While breastfeeding, drink to your thirst